 Preserving and Protecting Lake Michigan and the Great Lakes

-The League of Women Voters Lake Michigan Region is an Interleague Organization of four member states and approximately 56 local leagues.
+The League of Women Voters Lake Michigan Region is an Interleague Organization of four member states and over 60 local leagues.
 Whether it is advocating for full funding of the Great Lakes Restoration Initiative (GLRI), supporting strong regulatory protections for the Great Lakes, or educating citizens about emerging threats to the Great Lakes such as PFAS, coal ash or combined sewer overflows, LWVLMR is there.

 The health and well-being of citizens residing in Lake Michigan watershed states as well as the vitality of their respective economies are directly connected to the health and vitality of Lake Michigan.
 Through Education and Advocacy efforts, LWVLMR has not only worked to protect Lake Michigan, but has also addressed policy and Environmental Justice issues so vital to the health and well-being of residents of our four member states and local league communities.
 Please join us!